payitmonthly/pim_frontend_sdk/README.md

 ## Quick Start

-Add a placeholder `<div>` where you want the widget to appear, then load the script with your product price, in this case we have used £1499 for the product price and 12 for the max allowed number of installments:
+Add a placeholder `<div>` where you want the widget to appear, then load the script with your product price, in this case we have used £1499 for the product price and 12 for the max allowed number of installment.
+Please keep in mind the mininum number of allowed installments is 2 and the maximum amount is 12.

 ```html
 <div data-acpim-widget></div>